Torsion-Audio/Scyclone/README.md

 **Signal flow**: <br />

 Scyclone offers an intuitive signal flow allowing for a seamless influence over inference and sound synthesis.
+Audio is resampled to 48 kHz for ONNX inference and back to the host rate; see [Resampling architecture](docs/resampling_architecture.md) for block sizes, latency, and graph contracts.

 The pre-processing modules are:

 - Transient Controller: Shaping the attack and sustain of the singal
 - Low-/High-Cut Filter: Refining the frequency range of input audio favouring a consistent sound